 The Westerham beekeepers meetings are open to anyone interested in the topic and you will be most welcome to attend.
 It would be helpful if you will kindly to let us know that you plan to attend.

-Our meetings are open to anyone interested in the topic and you will be most welcome to attend.
+All our meetings are open to anyone interested in the topic and you will be most welcome to attend.
 It would be helpful if you will kindly to let us know that you plan to attend.
 You can let us know by telephone or E-mail any of the people on the Contacts page.
 When you do arrive please make sure that you introduce yourself to the Chairperson.

-Directions: About one mile north of Crockham Hill Village (just before the road goes down the hill when heading towards Edenbridge on the B2026 ) fork left/east into a private road onto Crockham Hill Common (there is a white sign saying No Motors except for The Red House, Larksfield and the Warren).
-Keep left at the first fork and again having left the seat on your left continue up the left fork into the woods to reach the ‘The Warren’ TN8 6 SX is at the end.
+Directions to the Training Apiary: About one mile north of Crockham Hill Village (just before the road goes down the hill when heading towards Edenbridge on the B2026 ) fork left/east into a private road onto Crockham Hill Common (there is a white sign saying No Motors except for The Red House, Larksfield and the Warren).
+Keep left at the first fork and again having passed the seat on your left continue up the left fork into the woods to reach the ‘The Warren’ TN8 6SX at the end!
 OS Ref: 447515.
 Park in the clearing on the right before you reach the house.